 You get to stand there and watch them make your sandwich or salad right in front of your eyes.
 They will put on whatever you ask them to, so don’t blow it by adding dressings and other toppings that aren’t low carb.

-For example, Subway has 15 different sauces you can choose from.
+Subway has many different sauces you can choose from.
 Some of the more popular options include Italian dressing, ranch, thousand island, barbeque sauce, and honey mustard.

 None of these are good options for your low-carb lifestyle.
 But you can ask for oil and red wine vinegar instead.
 This makes a great dressing for your salads or sandwiches.

 You can also ask for double meat, bacon, pepperoni, guacamole, or extra cheese in place of the dressing or starchy toppings.

 #3.
 Pack on the veggies